 Traditional Yoga has always rested on a special yogic diet with special yogic herbs to go along with it.

-Herbs are powerful aids in the practice of yoga, working at both physical and psychological levels.
+Herbs are powerful aids in the practice of yoga, working at both physical and mental levels.
 They are useful for both disease treatment and disease prevention, for increased vitality, for rejuvenation, and for awakening all our higher faculties.
 Anyone involved in yoga practice at any level should consider taking helpful herbs on a regular basis.
 Traditional Yogis commonly have taken herbs to aid in their practice and to stimulate both prana and higher awareness.

 Many Ayurvedic tonic herbs that are becoming commonly available worldwide today are excellent for yoga practice for body and mind.
-These include ashwagandha, bala, shatavari, amlaki and haritaki.
-Such herbs possess overall strengthening properties for the muscles and nerves, especially helpful for vegetarians who may need a deeper form of nutrition.
-Yet commonly available herbs and spices like ginger, turmeric, cinnamon, tulsi and cardamom also have an important value for yoga practice, as they balance our Agni or digestive fire and help us access the higher Agnis of the mind and prana.
+These include ashwagandha, bala, shatavari, shilajit, amlaki and haritaki.
+Such nutritive herbs possess overall strengthening properties for the muscles and nerves, especially helpful for vegetarians who may need a deeper form of nutrition.
+Yet commonly available herbs and spices like ginger, turmeric, cinnamon, tulsi, cloves and cardamom also have an important value for yoga practice, as they balance our Agni or digestive fire and help us access the higher Agnis of the mind and prana.
 Herbs are important adjuncts that can catalyze yogic processes that otherwise may be difficult to achieve by our personal efforts alone.

 For improving mantra practice, a simple formula of 3 parts Brahmi and 1 part vacha (calamus) can be used, taken with warm water and honey one teaspoon per cup.
 For those who can get it, Brahmi juice is excellent morning and evening for cleansing the nervous system and promoting meditation.
 Amla juice is a similar option more cleansing to the blood and plasma.

-Herbs for Hatha Yoga
+Herbs for Hatha Yoga, Asana and Pranayama

 - Herbs to increase flexibility, promote circulation and stimulate the movement of energy.
 Such herbs aid in the proper performance of asanas by improving musculoskeletal function and coordination.
 They are usually classified as anti-rheumatic or anti-arthritic agents.
 They are mainly herbs for hatha yoga.